AkenRoberts/CodeIgniter_Smarty/README.md

 ## Support

 I'll provide limited support for installation/use if needed.
-If you find a bug or problem with the code, create an Issue or contact me.
+Please check the [CodeIgniter Forum Thread][4] before contacting me, in case your question has already been covered.
+If you find a bug or problem with the code, create an Issue here on Github or contact me.

 Feature requests are accepted and encouraged.
 Create a pull request if you're feeling frisky!